Tiniifan/YKWrandomizer/README.md

 **Disclaimer**

 I'm not affiliated with Level-5, I'm a fan who wants to share a new way to have fun in Yo-Kai Watch games!
+Use the randomizer only for single playing to have fun or to discover a new way of playing.

 **What is a Randomizer?**